NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 4 – Identify Homes and Housing

 A house is a visual expression of values that change from generation to generation.
 An educated observer can “read” the values of a society from its buildings and houses.
 Individuals use housing styles to announce and shape their self-concept, share a craft of tradition, and suggest connections to heritage.
 American houses have three primary sources of inspiration: the Middle Ages, Ancient Greece and Rome, and contemporary ideas that seek to break ties with the past.
 In general, inspiration from the Middle Ages produces houses that are quaint, cozy, or romantic in feeling.
 Classical inspiration is seen as formal, orderly, and impressive.
 Modern homes can be small and practical or large and grandiose, resembling a museum.
-Together, these house styles offer a diverse range of lifestyles and aesthetics.
+Together, these housing styles offer a diverse range of lifestyles and aesthetics.
 Take a walk around your neighborhood.
-Each neighborhood has essential buildings.
-Housing often includes single-family homes, duplexes, apartment buildings, and condos.
-All of these types of habitats cultivate a diverse community.
-Draw a streetscape in your neighborhood that offers three different types of housing.
+All of these habitats support diverse communities.

 Activity 5 – Tree Canopies in Neighborhoods

-Activity 7 – Key Districts in your Neighborhood
+Activity 6 – Key Districts in your Neighborhood

 Your neighborhood will have records of the first buildings and homes.
 Often these first buildings and homes set the standards for creating the Neighborhood center, or place where people can come together to meet and to have special events.
 Centers may include a Village Hall, a Library, a Garden Center, a central park.
 Commercial districts will also have grocery stores, bakeries, hardware, restaurants, coffee shops, and bookstores.
 Districts may include elementary, middle, high school, and universities.

-Activity 8 – Find your City's Neighborhoods
+Activity 7 – Find your City's Neighborhoods

 Review